dspeterson/dory/README.md

   other aspects of interaction with Kafka.
-This simplifies system administration, as compared to a multitude of producer mechanisms for various programming languages and applications, each with its own status monitoring, data quality reporting, and configuration mechanisms (or lack thereof).
+This simplifies system administration, as compared to a multitude of producer mechanisms for various programming languages and applications, each with its own status monitoring, data quality reporting, and configuration mechanisms or lack thereof.

 * Dory may enable more efficient interaction with the Kafka cluster.
 Dory's C++ implementation is likely to be less resource-intensive than producers